tcking/GiraffePlayer2/README.md

 5. fullscreen by manual or sensor
 6. try to replay when error(only for live video)
 7. specify video scale type
-8. support in ListView/RecyclerView
+8. support in ListView/RecyclerView (in Activity or Fragment)
 9. never block UI thread

-# how to import library (not link to jcenter yet)
+# how to import library
  ``` gradle
     //step 1: add jcenter repositories in your root poject build file
     repositories {